HUMAN RESOURCES STRATEGY FOR RESEARCHERS (HRS4R)

 In March 2020, our application received partial approvement, with a request for supplementary information.

 Karlstad University received the HR Excellence in Research Award in September 2020.
 The implementation of the Charter and Code and the measures and activities detailed in the action plan for Karlstad University, is ongoing.
-In the autumn of 2022, a new revision of the action plan will be made.
-The European Commission will also conduct a new assessment to make sure that we have fulfilled our commitments.
-Focus groups, workshops and surveys will be performed during the spring of 2022, in order to identify further activities for the revised action plan.
+In the autumn of 2022, a new revision of the action plan was made.
+The European Commission conducted a new assessment to make sure that we fulfilled our commitments.
+Focus groups, workshops and surveys was conducted during the spring of 2022, where we identified further activities for the revised action plan.

 In May 2022, a revised Action Plan was adopted with 8 new activities and revised timetables for some of the activities from the previous Action Plan that had not yet been implemented.